vahidkianfar/CSV-Parser/README.md

 ## Challenge:

-The Most challenge that I faced was splitting the Company Name Cause some of the fields has comma! for exampl, compane_name: **Elliott, John W Esq**, basically when I wanted to split it by comma, it skipped the second part "John W Esq", I had to create a RegEx to skip the comma within Quotation Mark:
+The Most challenge that I faced was splitting the Company Name, cause some of the fields has comma! for example, company_name: **"Elliott, John W Esq"**, basically when I wanted to split it by comma, it skipped the second part **John W Esq**, I had to create a RegEx to skip the comma within Quotation Mark:

 ```
 var columns = Regex.Split(csvRowData, "[,]{1}(?=(?:[^\"]*\"[^\"]*\")*(?![^\"]*\"))");
 ```
-now I have a Array of String which I can easily put the element of the array into the Object's fields (properties).
+now I have an array of string which I can easily put the elements of the array into the Object's fields (properties).